List of Jake and the Never Land Pirates episodes: Season 3 (2014–15)

+Jake brings together the greatest Never Sea captains to battle an evil mer-wizard named Lord Fathom who tries to take over the sea by awakening a legendary three-headed serpent called the Strake.
+In order to fight Lord Fathom Jake and all the Captains found the Mighty Colossus and used that ship.
+But they needed a captain so they chose Jake to be the Captain of the Mighty Colossus.
+Guest stars: Josh Duhamel as Captain Flynn, Harland Williams as Captain Frost, Teri Hatcher as Beatrice Le Beak, Leigh-Allyn Baker as Queen Coralie, Ariel Winter as Marina, Allisyn Ashley Arm as Stormy, Malcolm McDowell as Lord Fathom, Jim Rash as Sinker, and Kevin Michael Richardson as King Neptune Note: This is the last episode to air before Season 4, which continues where the special episode left off.
+This is also the last episode where Sean Ryan Fox voices Jake.

 Season 4: Captain Jake and the Never Land Pirates (2015–16)

 On January 8, 2014, Disney ordered a fourth season titled Captain Jake and the Never Land Pirates.
 According to The Animation Guild, I.A.T.S.E.
 Local 839, the fourth season would likely be the final season of the series.
 Like season 3, the opening sequence was changed, introducing new rhythm and images.